Tunneling of the hard-core model on finite triangular lattices: Energy landscape analysis

 \FloatBarrier

-\begin{lem}[Geometric features of hard-core configurations] A hard-core configuration $\s \in \cX$ cannot display simultaneously a vertical bridge and a horizontal bridge of different colors. \end{lem} \begin{proof} We may assume that the vertical bridge is black, without loss of generality.
-Such a vertical bridge blocks two sites on every row, one belonging to $\AA$ and one to $\CC$ and thus no horizontal stripe can fully agree with $\aa$ or $\cc$. \end{proof} It is possible, however, that a vertical and a horizontal bridge coexist when they are of the same color and this fact motivates the next definition.
-We say that a configuration $\s \in \cX$ has a \textit{gray (black, white) cross} if it has simultaneously at least two gray (black, white) bridges, one vertical and one horizontal; see Figure~\ref{fig:crosstr} for an example of a black cross.
+\begin{lem}[Geometric features of hard-core configurations] A hard-core configuration $\s \in \cX$ cannot display simultaneously a vertical bridge and a horizontal bridge of different colors. \end{lem} \begin{proof} Assume without loss of generality that the vertical bridge is a $\bb$--bridge.
+Such a vertical bridge blocks two sites on every row, belonging to $\AA$ and $\CC$, and thus no horizontal stripe can fully agree with $\aa$ or $\cc$. \end{proof} It is possible, however, that a vertical and a horizontal bridges coexist when they are of the same color and this fact motivates the next definition.
+We say that a configuration $\s \in \cX$ has a $\aa$--($\bb$--,$\cc$--)\textit{cross} if it has simultaneously at least two $\aa$--($\bb$--,$\cc$--)bridges, one vertical and one horizontal; see Figure~\ref{fig:crosstr} for an example of a $\bb$--cross.